 Physiotherapy Matters believes prevention is better than a cure and we place a great emphasis on health and wellbeing at work.

-Through our data collection and analysis, we are able to play a major part in health promotion programs by targeting areas of high risk or high service usage.
+Within our existing contracts we use data collection and analysis, to allow us to play a major part in health promotion programs by identifying and targeting areas of high risk or high service usage.
 A proactive approach to employee wellbeing with specifically designed educational packages can lead to a reduction in musculoskeletal conditions suffered in the workplace.

 Diagrams, hand outs and skeletal models are used for explanation of the effects on the body and subsequent methods of prevention of such conditions.
 Workshops would be regularly reviewed to ensure positive outcomes are achieved.
 This too could be assessed through the collection of feedback data.